Hurricane Ivan: United States

 On September 27, 2004, President of the United States George W. Bush submitted a budget to the United States Congress which requested over $7 billion (2004 USD) in aid to victims of Hurricane Ivan and Jeanne in the following states: Alabama, Florida, Georgia, Louisiana, Mississippi, North Carolina, Ohio, Pennsylvania, and West Virginia.
 Over half of the $7 billion (2004 USD) was to cover uninsured damage to property and public infrastructure. $889 million was spent to repair Department of Defense facilities.
 About $600 million was earmarked for emergency repairs to highways and road damaged by Hurricanes Charley, Frances, Ivan, and Jeanne.
 The Small Business Administration (SBA) used $472 million to provide loans for small businesses and homeowners affected by the storm.
 Approximately $400 million was given by the United States Department of Agriculture to provide financial assistance agricultural producers suffering crop and other losses.
 Around $132 million was used to repair Federal facilities by several government agencies, including: United States Coast Guard, Federal Bureau of Prisons, the United States Forest Service, and the Federal Aviation Administration.
 The United States Army Corps of Engineers used $81 million for restoration of coastal areas affected by Ivan.
 In addition, $50 million of which was for disaster and famine assistance funds Grenada, Jamaica, and Haiti.

-Following the storm in Alabama, more than 167,700 people applied for assistance in 65 counties in the state. over 51 counties in the state became eligible for public assistance.
+Following the storm in Alabama, more than 167,700 people applied for assistance in 65 counties in the state.
+Over 51 counties in the state became eligible for public assistance.
 As a result, the U.S. Department of Homeland Security's Federal Emergency Management Agency (FEMA) and the Alabama Emergency Management Agency (AEMA) received $735 million, which was spent in disaster assistance, and included: low-interest loans for homeowners and businesses, disaster food stamps, Disaster Unemployment Assistance to those left unemployed as a result of Ivan, "Project Rebound", and to fill the 5,856 National Flood Insurance Program claims.
 In addition, there were repairs to public infrastructure such as roads, bridges, buildings, utilities, facilities, and parks.
 20 Disaster Recovery Centers were opened in 13 counties, which also included the Poarch Creek Indian Reservation.
+Almost 4,000 linemen were brought into Alabama from outside states to help restore power.
 Overall, FEMA paid 90% of the $735 million, while the AEMA paid for the other 10%.